It was about 2:15 p.m when 3 of us checked in to our hotel in Port Blair. My thought has previously determined to visit Chidiya Tapu on the same day.

 I moved on the straight path, and the security guard ahead solved my confusion.
 Biological Park closes at 4 p.m.
 However, Chidiya Tapu Beach closes at 5 p.m.
 A slight sigh of relief!

 Conclusively, we still had 5 mins in hand.
 Hence, we cannot go far from there as it’s about to close.

 I took pictures and asked the security person to extend our time a little more?

 He kindly responded, yes, you can extend your time.
 However, you have to exit from a gate a few m’s away as the main entrance gets closed on time.

 Additionally, I believe that Sunrise or morning would also be an excellent option to see Chidiya Tapu.
-Plus, you will have considerably more time to explore in comparison to coming at the time of Sunset.
+Plus, you will have considerably more time to explore than coming at the time of Sunset.

 Nonetheless, I remained content viewing the surroundings!

 We showed no smartness in staying there longer.
 However, we have to return, and I know it will be challenging.